The College of Healthcare Sciences offers quality teaching and research in the areas of:

 We value, respect and support our students and understand that learning from one another is a key aspect in the development of people and the physiotherapy profession.
 We seek to serve as role models as educators, clinicians, researchers and community members whilst recognising that each person is responsible for their own life.

 Over the past 50 years Psychology at JCU has earned a strong reputation for the integrity of its courses and the quality of its graduates.
 Psychology was a foundation discipline at the beginning of James Cook University in 1970 in Townsville, at the opening of the Cairns campus in 1987, and at the establishment of the Singapore campus in 2003.
-Psychology is renowned for its undergraduate courses and postgraduate clinical programs accredited by the Australian Psychology Accreditation Council.
+Psychology is renowned for its undergraduate courses and postgraduate clinical programs accredited by the Australian Psychology Accreditation Council (APAC).

 Speech pathologists are trained health professionals who assess, diagnose, treat and manage people with communication and swallowing difficulties.
 They provide information and education to the patient, their families, and other health professionals.
 They also advocate for their clients to ensure they are provided with the best possible services.